 There are plenty of guidelines about how to navigate a healthy pregnancy, on topics as diverse as drinking alcohol to having sex while pregnant.
 But at least one aspect of modern life is still lacking research when it comes to its effects on pregnant people and child development: smoking weed.
 Some research suggests that smoking weed during pregnancy may be linked to low birth weight, preterm birth, and autism.
 But otherwise, experts just aren’t sure how marijuana could affect a developing fetus.
 Now, however, they have some clues.
 A new study finds that children exposed to cannabis during pregnancy may suffer developmental and behavioral issues early in life.

-The new study, designed to assess what exposure to marijuana in utero could mean for child development and mental health, focused on a few measurements in kids, including behavior, hormone levels, and heart rate variability.
+The study, designed to assess what exposure to marijuana in utero could mean for child development and mental health, focused on a few measurements in kids, including behavior, hormone levels, and heart rate variability.
 Particularly, the researchers note that they were looking for anxiety-related issues.
-The results were published today in Proceedings of the National Academy of Sciences.

 The study examined more than 300 parent-child pairs, split into those who used marijuana during pregnancy and those who didn’t.
 The researchers took hair samples from the kids to test for hormone levels, observed their behavior using a standard assessment, measured their heart rates, and took samples of the placenta.

-Right now, the Centers for Disease Control and Prevention recommends against smoking weed during pregnancy, and studies such as this show that pre-natal exposure could be detrimental to kids.
-But, especially since weed is just now becoming more widely used, more studies are needed to fully understand the relationship between weed and child development.
+The Centers for Disease Control and Prevention recommends against smoking weed during pregnancy, and studies such as these show that pre-natal exposure could be detrimental to kids.
+But, especially since weed is just now becoming more widely used, more studies are needed to fully understand the relationship between marijuana and child development.

 Part of the reason for the overall shortage of studies on marijuana during pregnancy is that marijuana is still illegal at the federal level, and hardly any states had legalized weed until recently.
 But as legalization comes in rapid succession to many states, people are encountering weed in their lives a whole lot more — and weed use among pregnant people has also increased recently.